albilogistics/albisystem/README.md

 ## Backup Information

-This working version was restored from `backup-working-login-20250706-013814/landing-client/landing-vite/` and represents the most recent working state of the landing page with all Vite animations intact.
+This working version was restored from `backup-working-login-20250706-013814/landing-client/landing-vite/` and represents the most recent working state of the landing page with all Vite animations intact. # Railway Deployment Fix